kyberpunk/esp-temperature-control/README.md

 ## Requirements
 You will need following components to build this application:
-* ESP32 DevKit or any other development board
+* ESP32S-HiLetgo or any other ESP32 development board
 * DHT22 or DHT11 integrated temperature and humidity sensor
 * [Raspberry Pi](https://www.raspberrypi.org/) or any Linux device for MQTT broker
 * Linux or Windows machine to compile sources